pascalgrim/gymrat-hub-frontend/README.md

 # Gymrat Hub Frontend App

-This is the frontend application for Gymrat Hub, a web application for fitness enthusiasts, created with Next.js.
-(Work in Progress)
+A frontend application for Gymrat Hub, a web application for fitness enthusiasts, created with Next.js.
+(Work in Progress) The backend can be found [here](https://github.com/pascalgrim/gymrat-hub-backend)

 ## Features